gophergala/matching-snuggies/README.md

 Slicing API
 -----------

-A REST API is exposed to schedule slicing joba, etrieve resulting gcode, and get periodic status updates while slicing is in progress.
+A REST API is exposed to schedule slicing jobs, retrieve resulting gcode, and get periodic status updates while slicing is in progress.

 ```
 ./bin/snuggied -http=:8080